arnaudbos/dockerhost/README.md

 Also I want to play with Vagrant and Docker (Ansible someday soon) but the state of Docker on Mac and Windows is not satisfying: Boot2Docker, Docker Toolbox, ... all I read is "install stuff, install stuff, install stuff".

-At the moment I'm using both Ubuntu, Mac OS X and Windows 7 on a daily basis, and I don't want to bother.
+At the moment I'm using both Ubuntu, Mac OS X and Windows 7 on a daily basis, and I don't want to bother installing stuff.

 ## Goal